Acupuncture at Central Lakes Physio Wanaka

-There is now an abundance of high quality clinical trials looking at the effectiveness of Western Medical Acupuncture and it is scientifically proven to help relieve pain and assist recovery.
-When a needle is placed into the tissues this stimulates the nervous system which then triggers a cascade of responses such as increased blood supply and the production of chemicals that assist with healing.
+There is now an abundance of high quality clinical trials looking at the effectiveness of Western Medical Acupuncture.
+And it is scientifically proven to help relieve pain and assist recovery.
+A physiotherapist will place a needle into the tissues this stimulates the nervous system.
+A cascade of responses is then triggered, such as increased blood supply and production of chemicals that assist with healing.

 Vicky Hill, Catherine Anderson and Allison Aspinall carry out Western Medical treatments.

 Trigger Point Needling

 Lauren Shepherd, Anna Munro, Vicky Hill, Allison Aspinall and Catherine Anderson can carry out this treatment.

-Your physiotherapist will use very thin, fine, sterile needles for your treatment, they are so thin that sometimes you don’t even feel the needle go in!
-Sometimes just one point may be needled and with Western Medical treatments you may have around 10 points needled.
-An explanation will always be given by your physio to explain your treatment to you before starting and you can have the needles removed at any time.
+Your physiotherapist will use very thin, fine, sterile needles for your treatment.
+Sometimes you don’t even feel them go in, the needles are so thin!
+Sometimes just one point may be needled but with Western Medical treatments you may have around 10 points needled.
+An explanation will always be given by your physio to explain your treatment before starting and you can have the needles removed at any time.

 We know that some people really don’t like needles, that’s fine!
 We have plenty of other tools we can use if you’d rather avoid them.